segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 Analytics Kotlin provides several key benefits including stability, performance, and developer experience when compared to Analytics Android (Classic).

 ### Stability
-Analytis Kotlin uses thread-safety strategies to isolate plugins, device-mode Destinations, and custom middleware from the host app.
-By isolating these dynamically added features we can protect the host app from from any crashes caused by these features.
+Analytics Kotlin uses thread-safety strategies to isolate Plugins, Device-Mode Destinations, and custom Middleware from the host app.
+By isolating these features from the host app we can protect the host app from any potential problems including Exceptions that would otherwise terminate the host app.

 ### Performance